adoroci/SEOForge/CONTRIBUTING.md

 Contributors will be recognized in the README.md file and release notes.

-Thank you for helping make Laravel SEO Audit better!
+Thank you for helping make SEOForge better!